 For on-the-go teams to share messages, calls, and contacts

 How do you prefer to be contacted?
 If the answer is via a short text message, you’re not alone.
-According to recent figures, 84% of UK adults own a smartphone, almost three quarters of whom send or receive text messages every day.
+According to recent figures, 84 per cent of UK adults own a smartphone, almost three-quarters of whom send or receive text messages every day.

 Small businesses should pay attention to these statistics.
 As we will explore in this handy guide, short message service (SMS) texting is a highly effective way of reaching customers.
 Many companies use it to replace intrusive direct calls and emails.